waltergcc/42-inception/README.md

 # Inception

 This project is an introduction to the DevOps world.
-We will learn how to use `docker` and `docker-compose` to deploy a small web application.

-## Before you start
+Its purpose is to introduce us to the use of docker and docker-compose to deploy a small web server that use the NGINX server with a Wordpress website and a MariaDB database.
+It's a simple project, but it's very important to understand the DevOps basic concepts.

+## Grade: 100/100

+# The Inception Guide
 This project will cover concepts that we didn't see previously, so I recommend you to start backward to front in your PC, then you try it in the VM.
 On this page I'll leave a guide that will follow this order.
-At the end, you will have a VM with docker and docker-compose installed, and you will be able to deploy a wordpress website with a mariadb database hosted with NGINX server to delivery this project.
+At the end, you will have a VM with docker and docker-compose installed, and you'll be able to deploy a wordpress website with a mariadb database hosted with NGINX server.

 ## Table of Contents
 - [1.
 The Containers](#1-the-containers)